 The Statistical Program Cycle will include a set of Business Processes.
 The Business Processes consist of several Process Steps which are specified by a Process Design.
 These Process Designs have Process Input Specifications and Process Output Specifications.
 The specifications will often be pieces of information that refer to concepts and structures (for example, Statistical Classification, Variable, Population, Data Structure, and Data Set).

-If, for example, the Business Process is related to the collection of data, there will be an Information Provider who agrees to provide the statistical organisation with data (via a Provision Agreement).
-This Provision Agreement specifies an agreed Data Structure and governs the Exchange Channel used for the incoming information.
-The Exchange Channel could be, in this case, a Questionnaire or an Administrative Register.
-It will receive the information via a particular mechanism (Protocol) such as an interview or a data file exchange.
+If, for example, the Business Process is related to the acquisition of data, there will be an Information Provider who agrees to provide the statistical organisation with data (via a Provision Agreement).
+This Provision Agreement specifies an agreed Data Structure and the Exchange Specification which specifies Exchange Instrument.
+The Exchange Instrument which is used for the incoming information could be, in this case, a Questionnaire or a Data Harvest API.
+It will receive the information via a particular mechanism specified in the Exchange Specification such as an interview or a data file exchange.

-The Data Set produced by the Exchange Channel will be stored in a Data Resource and structured by a Data Structure.”
+The Data Set produced by the Exchange Instrument will be stored in a Data Resource and structured by a Data Structure.”

-More information about the groups and their information objects can be found in the GSIM wiki.
+More information about the groups and their information classes can be found in the GSIM wiki.

 Benefits of GSIM for the organisation as a whole